kalisio/k-teleray/README.md

 All records are stored in [GeoJson](https://fr.wikipedia.org/wiki/GeoJSON) format.

-By default, the job is executed every 10 minutes.
+The job is executed according a specific cron expression.
+By default, every 10 minutes.

 ## Configuration